Current and historic transit in Dayton OH

 Where do trolleybuses currently operate in Dayton?

-As of Feb 19 2015, The Greater Dayton RTA regularly operates four trolley bus lines, Monday thru Friday.
-Those lines are:
+As of March 25 2016, The Greater Dayton RTA regularly operates four trolley bus routes, Monday thru Friday.
+They are:

 - Rt 4, from Westown Hub to Eastown Hub via Hoover Ave, West Third St and Xenia Ave (20-25 min at rush; 30-40 min midday)